aosabook/500lines/same-origin-policy/doc/chapter.md

 ![postmessage-instance-2](fig-postmessage-2.png)

+As this example illustrates, `PostMessage` is not secure by default, and it is the responsibility of the receiving document to _additionally_ check the `srcOrigin` parameter to ensure that the message is coming from a trustworthy document.
+Unfortunately, in practice, many sites omit this check, enabling a malicious document to inject bad content as part of a `PostMessage` [cite PostMessage study].

+However, the omission of the origin check may not simply be the result of programmer ignorance.
 Implementing an appropriate check on incoming PostMessage can be tricky; in some applications, it is hard to determine in advance the list of trusted origins from which messages are expected to be received (in some apps, this list may even change dynamically).
-So the omission of the origin check may not be the result of simple incompetence.
+This, again, highlights the tension between security and
+functionality: PostMessage can be used for secure cross-origin communication, but only in the context where a whitelist of trusted origins is known.

 ### Cross-Origin Resource Sharing (CORS)